Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Baker Lake and Brachiopod Mountain (left)

-Day 2: Baker Lake Campground To Merlin Meadows Campground
+Day 2: Baker Lake Campground to Merlin Meadows Campground

 Fossil Mountain, Banff Skoki Loop